ZhepuZhao/Open_Source_Video_FullText_Search_System/README.md

+# PHP_FullText_Search_Implementation:
-# PHP_FullText_Search_Implementation: User login implementation and FULLTEXT search function
+User login implementation and FULLTEXT search function

 ## Reference website: https://opal.ils.unc.edu/~zhepu/zhepu_p2/results.php
-<b>login username: rob</b><br>
+<b>1. login username: rob</b><br>
-<b>login password: rob</b><br>
+<b>2. login password: rob</b><br>
-<b>This website is only used for academic things.
+<b>3.
+This website is only used for academic things.
 So it doesn't include any registration function and only one user is stored in the database.
 But it's a kind of real-life functional website which is connected the database installed on the server pearl.ils.unc.edu. </b>

 ## Login Interface
 <b>This is connected to the database server pearl.ils.unc.edu.
 And the password stored is not rob, but sha1('rob') to protect the database.</b>